Picking up where I left off yesterday, today’s batch of books include both fantasy and romance titles:

 Shadows for Silence in the Forests of Hell by Brandon Sanderson

 This novella is set on the planet Threnody in Sanderson’s Cosmere universe.
-It can be purchased as a standalone or is included in his Arcanum Unbound collection (which is where I read it).
+It can be purchased as a standalone or is included in his Arcanum Unbounded collection (which is where I read it).

 Silence Montane runs an inn beside a dark forest of deadly shades.
 There are rules to stay alive among the shades, and she’s had experience breaking them in the past yet living to tell the tale.
 Silence is more than just an innkeeper, though, and as she pursues a dangerous gang into the forest in the dead of night she must make difficult choices to protect her family.